MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 # Bot configuration experience

-Bot configuration helps you to enable the bot configuration settings for users during installation and reconfigure the bot from the channel or group chat scope after the bot is installed.
+Bot configuration helps you to enable the bot configuration settings for users to configure the bot during insallation and reconfigure the bot from the channel or group chat scope where the bot is installed.
 Bot configuration experience is supported in channel or group chat only.

-Let's consider a scenario where a user installs a bot only to discover that the default settings don't align with their workflow.
+Let's consider a scenario where a user installs a bot where the default settings don't align with their workflow.
 By implementing bot configuration, you can empower users to tailor bot settings according to their preferences.
 Here's an example of a user adding a bot to a channel and configuring the bot to their specific needs, in this case selecting the project folder.
 The user then reconfigures the bot to point to a different folder.

 **Configure**